baggyg/BendyVR/README.md

 ## How to Install

+**IMPORTANT - the Installer must be on the same drive as the game is installed**

 **Note: If you had a previous in-development version (Patreon version), firstly completely delete the "BepInEx" folder from your Steam BATIM folder and then follow the instructions below.**

 - [Download the latest release zip](https://github.com/baggyg/BendyVR/releases/latest).